-After learning and practicing Oh.. begitu, sekarang juga, masuk akal, and biasa saja, we hope you are now more comfortable to express yourself in bahasa Indonesia.
-Aside from the language part, we also hope by knowing and using more expressions, you are now getting closer to your fellow Indonesians.
+After learning and practicing Oh.. begitu, sekarang juga, masuk akal, and biasa saja, we hope you are now more comfortable in expressing yourself in bahasa Indonesia.
+Aside from the language part, we also hope by knowing and using more expressions, you are now becoming closer to your fellow Indonesians.

 For your fifth expression, we want to give you a quick cultural note:

 Indonesians have a huge culture of eating, or in Bahasa Indonesia, makan.
 With that in mind, the people have been expressing themselves using the word quite frequently: makan waktu, makan-makan, makan tempat, makan hati, makan angin, etc.

 Since one expression takes a lot of time and practice to master,